Saturation of the compression of two interacting magnetic flux tubes evidenced in the laboratory: Discussion

 The limited magnetic compression observed in the experiments could seem surprising, given that much higher compression ratios, i.e. up to thousands, could be obtained when an overall distributed magnetic field is compressed, e.g. radially or by a shock \cite{gotchev2009,nakamura2018,Giacalone_2007}.
-To investigate the dynamics underlying the observed limited compression, we performed numerical simulations with the the 3D hybrid PIC code AKA~\cite{akaGitHub} (see Methods).
-Just as in the experiments, we can simulate one single flux tube, or the interaction between two flux tubes.
+To investigate the dynamics underlying the observed limited compression, we performed numerical simulations with the the three-dimensional (3D) hybrid Particle-in-cell (PIC) code AKA~\cite{akaGitHub, sladkov2020, sladkov2021} (see Methods).
+In order to have the simulation computationally manageable, we decreased both the initial radius of each toroid and the distance between the toroids by a factor of $\sim$2 with respect to the experiment.
+We believe that such scaling has however weak consequences on the physics: having larger magnetic loops would decrease the curvature radius of the magnetic field lines at the compression site, but it will not change the micro-physics at play in the compression process.
+Just as in the experiments, we can simulate one single plasma plume, or the interaction between two plasma plumes.
 The simulation program also has the capability of producing synthetic proton radiographs.
-These, as shown in Fig.~\ref{fig:pr} (b1-b3), are in good qualitative agreement with the features observed in the experiments.
-As we will now detail, the limited compression can be mostly understood in the frame of ideal MHD.
-Fundamentally, that limitation is the consequence of an induced electric field ($\mathbf V_{flow} \times \mathbf B$, in which $\mathbf V_{flow}$ is the flow velocity and $\mathbf B$ is the magnetic field) that is present on both sides of the compressed magnetic sheet.
-This field acts to deflect the inflows coming onto that sheet, and therefore limiting further compression of the frozen-in magnetic field.
-It is also this deflection that induces the slanted pile-up density structure that is experimentally observed in Fig.~\ref{fig:scheme} (d).
+These, as shown in Fig.~\ref{fig:pr} (b1-b3), are in good agreement with the features observed in the experiments, as are the magnetic field map and lineouts shown in Fig.~\ref{fig:pr} (b4-b5).
+We note that we have a factor ~2 difference in the absolute value of the compressed magnetic field between the simulations and the experiment, but as detailed below, the compression ratio itself, i.e. $B_{max}/B_{foot}$ is well matched between the experiment and the simulation.